boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

 ### How many files in a repository per language?

-An extension of the above, but broken down by language.
+An extension of the above, but averaged over however many files are in each language.
+So of projects that contain java how many java files exist in that project, and on average what does that work out to be?

-### How many lines of code (LOC) are in a typical file per language?
+### How many lines of code are in a typical file per language?

-What languages on average have the largest files?
+I suppose you could also look at this as what languages on average have the largest files?

 | Language | Average (LOC) |
 |---|---|